+Abstract.
 Distributed Constraint Satisfaction is a framework for modeling and solving distributed problems.
-Research on the topic intensified during the last ten years when mainly complete techniques were thoroughly explored.
-A revival of attention for Distributed Stochastic Algorithms (DSA) was marked by the work of (Fabiunke 1999; Fitzpatrick & Meertens 2001; Zhang, Wang, & Wittenburg 2002).
+Research on the topic intensified during the last ten years when mainly systematic techniques were thoroughly explored.
+A revival of attention for Distributed Stochastic Algorithms (DSA) was marked by the work of [3, 4, 13, 7, 5].
 Remarkably, it was proven that Distributed Stochastic Search is a competitive technique.
-Here we review current DSAs and their intrinsic problems.
-We also describe solutions and a new algorithm, Distributed Simulated Annealing (DSAN).
-We show theoretically how these solutions can improve the robustness of DSA.
-Experimental evaluation on synchronous versions shows that with current heuristics only DSAN competes with the previous winner, DSA- $\overline{B}$ .
-DSAN offers marginally better quality solutions than DSA- $\overline{B}$ for hard and over-constrained problems.
-For easy problems DSAN may not reach the solution if the temperature doesn't descend to zero.
+Here we review current DSAs and their intrinsic properties.
+We also describe a remarkable new algorithm, Distributed Simulated Annealing (DSAN).
+We show theoretically and experimentally how it compares with DSA.
+Experimental evaluation on synchronous versions shows that with current heuristics DSAN competes with the previous winners, DSA- \overline{B} and DSA- \overline{C} .
+Depending on the parameters selected for DSA, DSAN may offer marginally better quality solutions than DSA- \overline{B} or DSA- \overline{C} for hard and over-constrained problems.
+For easy problems DSAN may not lock on the solution and use of termination detection is required.